Nursing Education Ph.D.

 Step 4: Supplemental Items

-- Personal Statement of future goals/interest in nursing education consistent with the mission and vision of UNC School of Nursing.
-Statement to include a potential area of research interest or general topic for dissertation.
+- Statement of career goals.
+Topics to cover: Career goals; interest in nursing education consistent with the mission and vision of UNC School of Nursing; and a potential area of research interest or general topic for dissertation.

 - Current vita or resume